Dreaming381/Latios-Framework-Documentation/Core/LatiosWorld in Detail.md

     `IManagedStructComponent` types.
 -   LatiosWorldSyncGroup – This is a `ComponentSystemGroup` designed for application code.
-Its purpose is to provide a safe location in `LatiosInitializationSystemGroup` for application code to execute.
-Since many systems in `LatiosInitializationSystemGroup` generate structural change sync points, it is common to place systems that induce structural change sync points via batch `EntityManager` calls here and treat `LatiosInitializationSystemGroup` as a mega sync point.
+Its purpose is to provide a safe location in `InitializationSystemGroup` for application code to execute.
+Since many systems in `InitializationSystemGroup` generate structural change sync points, it is common to place systems that induce structural change sync points via batch `EntityManager` calls here and treat `InitializationSystemGroup` as a mega sync point.
+-   SceneManagerSystem (if installed) – This system changes scenes and updates the `CurrentScene`.
+It also initiates the pauses all remaining systems in the frame until the scene loads.
+-   DestroyEntitiesOnSceneChangeSystem (if installed) – This system destroys procedural entities whenever the scene changes.
+It is updated via scene change events rather than a typical `ComponentSystemGroup`.

-## System Ordering in LatiosInitializationSystemGroup
+## System Ordering in InitializationSystemGroup

 Currently, the `LatiosInitializationSystemGroup` orders itself as follows:

 -   PreSyncPointGroup
+-   SyncPointPlaybackSystemDispatch
     -   SyncPointPlaybackSystem
 -   BeginInitializationEntityCommandBufferSystem
 -   SceneManagerSystem (if installed)
 -   [End OrderFirst region]